kquaziportfolio/kquaziportfolio.github.io/README.md

 666 Moderator is a Discord moderation bot built on top of the [Discord.py](https://discordpy.readthedocs.io/en/latest/) Python library.
 I was asked to build and maintain this bot for the Planet 666 Discord server.
 It includes features like a robust warning system, an automated and role-free mute system, and an auditable log system.
 For more information, please visit [the main repo](https://github.com/kquaziportfolio/666-Moderator).<br><br>
 ## Scriptjacker
 Scriptjacker is a payload generation and hosting tool designed for remote Python code execution.
 The tool works by disassembling an inputed Python function, hosting the obfuscated code object on a Flask server, and decoding the payload on the client-side to execute the code.
 For more information, please visit [the main repo](https://github.com/kquaziportfolio/scriptjacker).<br><br>
+## ACAT (Internship Project)
+ACAT (acronym for Assistive Context-Aware Toolkit) is an iconic open-source Intel Labs project that was originally designed to help Stephen Hawking communicate.
+During my 2019 internship with Intel's Anticipatory Computing Lab, I worked on adding sentence prediction to the project.
+For more information, see my [fork of the project](https://github.com/kquaziportfolio/Intel-Labs-ACAT) or [the main project](https://github.com/intel/acat)<br><br> IMPORTANT NOTE: Due to the structure of the project, there is only one GitHub commiter for the project.
 ## Strangepiler
 Strangepiler is a stack-based language that is partly based on assembly.
 The interpreter (strangepiler.py) has 2 commands: a run command that takes a Strangepiler file (.WAC) and executes it; and a WIP compiler that currently gracefully exits without executing any code.
 When this project is complete, the compiler will generate a standalone Python file based on a copy of itself.
 For more information, please visit [the main repo](https://github.com/kquaziportfolio/strangepiler).<br><br>
 ## CredManager